Birthed in fire, the twenty-four year investigation into Mark Himebaugh’s disappearance appears to be heating up.

 “I’ll never turn a psychic away,” he declared.
 “I’m grateful for the extra set of eyes out there looking for my son.”

-The initial search for Mark was called off in off in early December 1991, and to commemorate the one year anniversary of his abduction
+The initial search for Mark was called off in early December 1991, and to commemorate the one year anniversary of his abduction

 the New Jersey State Police released a composite sketch